evanmacbride/kmeans/README.md

 ## kmeans

-An implementation of the k-means algorithm for image segmentation.
-This program will segment an image into a given number of k clusters centered on mean RGB values.
+This program features an implementation of the k-means algorithm for image segmentation.
+It will segment an image into a given number of k clusters centered on mean RGB values.

 ### Images